Women for Women International

 - Worked with internal content experts to refine their presentations in line with overall outcomes and specific section intentions.
 Developed practical applications to illuminate larger points and allow people to grapple with the implications of the proposed changes.
 Reviewed and edited supporting materials.

 - Of note, the meeting occurred amid a severe weather emergency.
-While such emergencies were common to the Country Directors who work in post-conflict nations, they are far more rare for Washington, DC.
+While such emergencies were common to the Country Directors who work in post-conflict nations, they were far more rare for headquarters.
 We made contingency plans to conduct the meeting in the event of weather closures to major city systems.

 - Facilitated the meeting.
-Served as guide to the meeting process, encouraged and focused discussions, ensured broad participation including questioning or dissenting voices, and led application exercises.
+Guided the meeting process, encouraged and focused discussions, ensured broad participation including questioning or dissenting voices, and led application exercises.

 - Debriefing with organizational leaders focused on how to build on the results of the meeting to continue the organizational change process.